2024 annual impact

 A Journey of Renewal

 Vegetable gardens may not be top of mind when you think of a local brewery, but for us, it's a perfect pairing.
 We’re privileged to be the recipients of Skeleton Key Brewery's charitable efforts as their 2023 nonprofit partner, alongside West Suburban Community Pantry, one of our food pantry partners.
-Skeleton Key joins us in [...]
+Skeleton Key joins us in the important work of building food security for their local community.
+Skeleton Key kicked off their “Growing for Good” campaign with a seed-starting demo, where they provided the tools and knowledge for their community to grow produce at home.
+All produce is being donated to [...]

 Farewell to Jeannie Iseman, former Executive Director

 With fondness in our hearts, we wish former executive director, Jeannie Iseman, the best on the next chapter of her professional and personal journey.
 She has made a tremendous impact on our organization, which has grown and thrived under her leadership over the past six years.
-Jeannie was hired as The GardenWorks Project (GWP)’s Executive [...]
+Jeannie was hired as The GardenWorks Project (GWP)’s Executive Director in 2017.
+During her tenure in this position, Jeannie’s impact on our organization and the greater DuPage County area has been immeasurable.
+Her accomplishments over the past six years include: Ushered a new strategic plan for 2021-2023, creating bold visioning for our growth as [...]

 Beginning our Second Community Garden Season with Sponsor GTCR